-The Group's risk management and internal control systems are designed to provide reasonable, but not absolute, assurance against material misstatement or loss; to manage rather than completely eliminate the risks of failure in operational systems.
+The Group's risk management and internal control systems are designed to provide reasonable, but not absolute, assurance against material misstatement or loss; to mitigate and monitor rather than completely eliminate the risks, including but not limited to financial, operational, compliance as well as environmental, social and governance ("ESG") risks.
 The systems play a key role in the management of risks that are significant to the achievement of corporate objectives, ensuring good corporate practice, safeguarding the Shareholders' investments and the Group's assets.
 Emerging risks that may lead to significant negative impacts are identified and monitored on an ongoing basis.
 The systems comprise the Group's policies and procedures, and standards to ensure effective management, including well-defined organisational structure with specified authority limits and areas of responsibility, basis for review of financial performance, application of financial reporting standards, maintenance of proper accounting records, assurance of reliable financial information, and compliance with relevant laws and regulations.

 Each of the Board and management has a responsibility to identify and analyse the risks underlying the achievement of business objectives, and to determine how such risks should be managed and mitigated.
-Supported by the Audit Committee, review of the effectiveness of the risk management and internal control systems is conducted annually.
-The review assesses all material controls, including financial, operational and compliance controls.
+Supported by the Audit Committee, review of the effectiveness of the risk management and internal control systems is conducted at least annually.
+The review assesses all material controls, including financial, operational, compliance and ESG controls.
 The assessment considers the changes in nature and extent of significant risks since the previous review and the Group's ability to respond to changes in its business and the external environment.
 It covers the regular reports provided by management on significant issues identified during their daily operation, together with the action plans to resolve material internal control defects, if any.
 Internal and external auditors also report directly to the Audit Committee regularly on any risks and control issues identified in the course of their audits.